Eduardo Verástegui (album)

-Eduardo Verástegui is the eponymous solo studio album recorded by Mexican actor and singer Eduardo Verástegui.
+Eduardo Verástegui is the solo studio album recorded by Mexican actor and singer Eduardo Verástegui.
 It was recorded in Miami, Florida after he split up with the Mexican boy band / vocal band Kairo made up of Jean Paul Forat Morales and Francisco Carlos Zorrilla González.
 Verástegui had already two albums successful albums with Kairo: Signo del tiempo (1994) and Gaudium (1995) and compilation albums Cara a cara (1996) (jointly with Magneto) and Éxitos (1997).

 This album was released by Universal Music Latino on June 5, 2001 (see 2001 in music).

 It remains the only solo album of Verástegui as he moved on to an acting career.